aws/aws-cli/awscli/topics/s3-config.rst

   * S3 to S3 copies - Falls back to using the ``default`` transfer client

-  * Streaming uploads from standard input and downloads to standard output - Falls back to using ``default`` transfer client.

   * Region redirects - Transfers fail for requests sent to a region that does not match the region of the targeted S3 bucket.